 THE LETTER OF INQUIRY OR INTEREST - LOI

 Many foundations and corporations require a Letter of Interest or Inquiry (LOI) before allowing organizations to apply for funding.
-It is often the first part of a two-step granting process.
-However, even if a LOI is not mandatory, it is still an ideal way to initiate your relationship with a potential funder.
+This process often serves as the initial step in a two-part granting approach.
+Additionally, even if a LOI is not mandatory, it can be an excellent way to start building a relationship with a potential funder.
+In some cases, a letter of intent board of directors may also be involved, highlighting the importance of formal communication in securing support.

-An LOI is a brief introduction letter to attract a funder's attention and interest in your organization and the project you seek support for.
-In addition to an organizational and project overview, an LOI includes a request for the Grantmaker to consider reviewing your organization’s full proposal or funding application.
-An LOI will be your organization’s introduction to a potential funder and your single shot at making a great first impression.
+A letter of intent from the board of directors serves as a brief introduction to capture a funder's attention and interest in your organization and the project for which you seek support.
+In addition to providing an overview of your organization and project, this letter of intent includes a request for the Grantmaker to consider reviewing your organization’s full proposal or funding application.
+This letter of intent will be your organization’s introduction to a potential funder, giving you a vital opportunity to make a great first impression.
 So, you need to make it count!

-The most critical first step of an LOI is ensuring you provide the information the funder requires.
+The most critical first step of an LOI, especially when addressing a letter of intent for the board of directors, is ensuring you provide the information the funder requires.
 Although the format of your letter can be flexible, here are some simple steps to follow.

 Don’t stop there.
 Follow-up is critical to success!

-· Ask a volunteer leader to follow up on your LOI – Board member to Board member.
+· Ask a volunteer leader to follow up on your letter of intent with a Board member – a direct connection can be very effective.

-· If there are no connections or no response to your LOI, follow up after six weeks.
+· If there are no connections or you receive no response to your letter of intent, make sure to follow up after six weeks.

-· Send program updates as part of your follow-up.
-Demonstrate sustainability.
+· Send program updates as part of your follow-up to demonstrate sustainability and keep the Board of Directors informed.

-The good news is that LOIs can generate a grant or contribution on their own!
+The good news is that letters of intent can generate a grant or contribution on their own!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.